eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 To create a presentation SD-JWT, a `Holder` must:

 - Have an issued SD-JWT
-- Know whether verifier to whom the presentation is for, requires Holder Binding or not
+- Know whether verifier to whom the presentation is for, requires Key Binding or not

 In the following example, `Holder` presents only `street_address` and `country` without Holder Binding